-As per the newly adopted IFRS 9, a simplified lifetime Expected Credit Loss (ECL) model is used to assess trade debtors for impairment.
-ECL is the present value of all cash shortfalls over the expected life of a trade receivable.
-Expected credit losses are based on historical loss experience on trade debtors, adjusted to reflect information about current economic conditions and reasonable and supportable forecasts of future economic conditions.
-At the date of initial recognition, the credit losses expected to arise over the lifetime of a trade receivable are recognised as an impairment through the profit and loss account.
+As per IFRS 9, an Expected Credit Loss (ECL) model is used to assess receivables for impairment.
+ECL is the present value of all cash shortfalls over the expected life of a receivable.
+Expected credit losses are based on historical loss experience on receivables, adjusted to reflect information about current economic conditions and reasonable and supportable forecasts of future economic conditions.
+At the date of initial recognition, the credit losses expected to arise over the lifetime of a receivable are recognised as an impairment through the profit and loss account.